- Ashley Garvin, Bryant Elementary young fives teacher

 After four years of the program’s academic guidance and college preparation, they had become scholars, and they knew they could rise to whatever greatness they aspired.

 Huron High School alum and U.S. Marine Band clarinetist Jonathon Troy returned to the district for a Picnic Pop performance May 20, 2012.
-“I just wanted to let you know that the music programs in the Ann Arbor Public Schools are extraordinary,” he said to …
+“I just wanted to let you know that the music programs in …

 Hundreds of colleges and organizations gathered in the Pioneer High School cafeteria for the school’s 28th annual College and Career Fair.
-The event attracts over 1,000 high school students, said Joyce Williams, one of the organizers.
-“We invite students from all across the county.
-It’s …
+The event attracts over 1,000 high school students, said Joyce Williams, one of the …